ranja-sarkar/device/bundle/doc.md

 The data provided is 6.4 MB, clean one with no missing data.
 The dataset has 12 variables, one of which datetime.
 The target variable is 'malfunction' and is binary.

 # Solution Approach
-A logistic regression model is being built to predict if one of the devices or products would fail or not the next day.
-Few features have been created and added for better understanding of the data as well as the results obtaiined from the model.
+A logistic regression model is being built to predict if one of the devices/products would fail or not the next day.
+Few features have been created and added to the dataset for better understanding of the results obtained from the model.
 And one of the 9 numerical features in the dataset have been eliminated due to redundancy.

 Finally, two model hyperparameters namely, solver and decision threshold have been tuned for a comparison of the false positives and false negatives in each case.

 ---

 # Alternative
-An ensemble model like Random Forest or a non-parametric model like kNN could also have been attempted for the classification prediction.
-As an example of Random Forest classifier, if you're interested check this out that I had tried with a different dataset sometime back:
+An ensemble model like Random Forest (non-parametric model, kNN, etc.) could also have been attempted for the classification prediction.
+As an example Random Forest classifier, if you're interested check this out that I had tried with a different dataset sometime back:

 https://github.com/ranja-sarkar/DecisionTree/blob/main/Random_Forest.ipynb

 # Conclusion
-A more complex neural network (deep learning algorithm) might as well be tried out for the present problem.
+A complex neural network (deep learning algorithm) could as well be tried out for the present problem.
 However, it is always good to start with a simple baseline.
-Simple algorithms like logistic regression are tested wnd working just fine since ages for various classification problems and are more interpretable and easy to handle in production.
+Simpler algorithms like logistic regression are tested wnd working just fine since ages for various classification problems and are more interpretable and easy to handle in production.